Natural Remedies for Menopause

 Black Cohosh

-This herb has been traditionally used to alleviate hot flashes, night sweats, and sleep disturbances.
+This herb has traditionally alleviated hot flashes, night sweats, and sleep disturbances.
 While its exact mechanisms are still not fully understood, some studies suggest it may have estrogen-like effects.
 Consult a naturopathic doctor before using black cohosh, especially if you have a history of liver problems.

 Dong Quai